thosgood/this-weeks-finds/markdown/151-200/week175.md

 Calculations: The Millennium Edition, Oxford U. Press, Oxford, 1997.
 268 pages.

-Finally, here\'s a correction and the answer to the puzzle I gave above:
+Finally, here's a correction and the answer to the puzzle I gave above:

     Derek Wise wrote: